Affiliate links on Android Authority may earn us a commission. Learn more.

 - Towards the top of the keyboard, tap Settings (the gear icon), then Voice typing.

 - Toggle the Assistant voice typing switch if it isn’t already on.

 Starting and stopping voice typing

-Whenever the keyboard is active, start dictation by tapping the mic icon or saying “Hey Google, type.”
+Whenever the keyboard is active, start dictation by tapping and holding the mic icon or saying “Hey Google, type.”
 Double-tap the mic icon to keep listening for multiple messages.
 Either way, you’ll see a glowing mic icon when Assistant can hear you — say whatever it is you want to be typed.